port-labs/port-docs/docs/create-self-service-experiences/setup-ui-for-action/advanced-form-configurations.md

 :point_up: The user will be required to choose a cluster, then a namespace from the selected cluster. :point_up:

-### Filter the dropdown's available options based on properties of the user that execute the action
+### Filter the dropdown's available options based on properties of the user that executes the action

 This example contains a filter that will only display the namespaces that belong to the user's teams (notice the value key in the rules object).